After our list of the best sailing movies, we decided to bring you another one – Top 12 sailing books every sailor should read in 2021.

 1. Sailing Alone Around the World

-This sailing memoir was written by a seaman and an adventurer Joshua Slocum, who was the first person to sail around the world alone and documents his epic solo circumnavigation.
-An international best-seller, the book became a great influence and inspiration to travellers from each corner of the globe.
+A sailing memoir written by a seaman and an adventurer Joshua Slocum, who was the first person to sail around the world alone, documents his epic solo circumnavigation.
+An international best-seller, the book became a great influence and inspiration to travelers from each corner of the globe.
 Additionally, Slocum is an example that through determination, courage and hard work any dream can easily become a reality.
-Apart from being an exceptional mariner, Slocum is an equally talented narrator, as he depicts events which are not only entertaining to read but also hold great historical and cultural significance considering the time of his journey.
+Apart from being an exceptional mariner, Slocum is an equally talented narrator, as he depicts events which are not only entertaining to read, but also hold great historical and cultural significance considering the time of his journey.
 Well written and engaging to the very last page, Sailing Alone Around the World is one of the best sailing books ever written.